(800) 570-1810

 Frequently Asked Questions

 No, you do not have to take a chemical test if you are arrested for a DWI in New York State.
-However, there are serious consequences for refusing a chemical test, including the automatic suspension of your driver’s license for one year.
+However, there are serious consequences for refusing a chemical test, including revocation of your driver’s license for at least one year if the DMV upholds the refusal at a hearing.

 Yes, you can still be convicted of a DWI even if you refuse a chemical test.
 The prosecutor can use other evidence, such as your driving behavior, your appearance, and the results of field sobriety tests, to prove that you were intoxicated.